magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

   * Select “No (require login)”: Guest must login before checkout

 * In the **Auto-redirect to One Step Checkout page** field: Select "Yes" to turn this function on
 * In the **Show Billing Address** field: Select "Yes" to allow shipping items to a different address from billing address.
+The system will then display another field:
+  * **Billing Address and Shipping Address are the same” checked by default**: If you choose *Yes**, the checkbox will be automatically checked and collect address information according to the Shipping address.
+If the customer wants the Billing address information different from the Shipping address, then uncheck the checkbox and fill in the necessary information for the Billing address.

 * In the **Use Auto Suggestion Technology** field: Select one of the following options:

   * No: if you don't want to use auto-suggestion technology
   * Google: if you select **Google** option, when the customer fills address fields, it will suggest a list of full addresses.

     * In **Google API Key** field: Insert the Key.
 About how to get this key, you can refer `this guide <https://developers.google.com/maps/documentation/javascript/get-api-key>`_.
-    * In **Restrict the auto suggestion for a specific country** field: Select default country for Billing address and Shipping address.
+    * In **Restrict the auto suggestion for a specific country** field: Select one or multiple nations so that when filling address into the Shipping address fields, the Billing Address will automatically suggest based on the address from the selected country.

 * **Enable GeoIP**: GeoIP allows you to lookup the approximate location of an IP address.
 If store owners enable this function, when a customer comes to the checkout page, State, country, city and zip code will be automatically entered based on his current IP address.
 Ask customers fill less, they will buy yours more!
 You need install `GeoIP Mageplaza Extension to use this function.